Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Galaxy clusters in the Buzzard Simulations

 \subsection{The \redmapper cluster finding algorithm}

-The \redmapper algorithm \citep{Rykoff14,Rykoff16} identifies galaxy clusters in a photometric galaxy catalogue based on the red sequence, i.e. the tight colour--magnitude relation for galaxies in clusters.
+The \redmapper algorithm \citep{Rykoff14,Rykoff16} identifies galaxy clusters in a photometric galaxy catalogue based on the red sequence, i.e.~the tight colour--magnitude relation for galaxies in clusters.
 The algorithm first calibrates a red-sequence template using a sample with both photometric and spectroscopic information.
 This template is then used to select red galaxies as possible central galaxies.

-For a central galaxy, the algorithm finds its candidate member galaxies and assigns each member a membership probability based on its position, magnitude, and colour.
-The member galaxies are selected in an aperture $\Rlambda$, which is iteratively calculated to match the relation $\Rlambda = 1 (\lambda/100)^{0.2} \ \hiMpc $ (physical).
+For a central galaxy, the algorithm finds its candidate member galaxies and assigns each member a membership probability, the probability that a galaxy is a true cluster member calculated based on its magnitude, colour, and distance to the central galaxy.
+The member galaxies are selected in a projected aperture $\Rlambda$, which is iteratively calculated to match the relation $\Rlambda = 1 (\lambda/100)^{0.2} \ \hiMpc $ (physical).
 This relation has been calibrated to minimise the scatter of $L_X$ given $\lambda$ \citep{Rykoff12}.

 In a process called percolation, all possible central galaxies are ranked by a preliminary richness, and a higher-ranked central galaxy is prioritised in obtaining its members; that is, for a candidate galaxy member in the vicinity of two possible central galaxies, it will be assigned a higher membership probability to the higher-ranked central.